shakes76/PatternAnalysis-2024/recognition/siamese-tranjamin/README.md

 The commit log admittedly is inconsistent.
 This is primarily because trials were run on different branches with more than questionable commit history.
 For a clean history, these incremental changes were copied over to the main branch.

 This assignment also makes use of a submodule called `Modules`.
 The intention behind this was to incrementally develop a library which abstracts away all of the esoteric API calls of pytorch/tensorflow.
 It has been used for other courses but it should be clear that it is largely only wrapper functions for API calls.
 I'm not sure whether it should be referenced in marking (in some way, it supplements the `modules.py`), but if so the only function used for this project is `Modules/NeuralNetwork.py`.
 (Admittedly, the code structure and commenting of this function is pretty decent).

-EDIT: the `NeuralNetwork.py` function has copied into `modules.py`.